How Financial Business Intelligence Guides CFOs Towards More Productive Finance Departments

 By leveraging BI in finance, organizations can enhance data analysis and make higher quality strategic decisions.

-For example when we developed financial BI reports for the CFO of Neterra Telecommunications they reported finding a one-off cost-saving opportunity worth 50k Euro and finding new business opportunities worth about 10k Euro per month.
+For example when we developed CFO dashboards for Neterra Telecommunications they reported finding a one-off cost-saving opportunity worth 50k Euro and finding new business opportunities worth about 10k Euro per month.
 You can read their review here or view their video testimonial below.

 Improved Operational Efficiency